NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Prerelease-Packages.md

 ## Create

 To create a prerelease package, simply give it a version that has a prerelease string.
-For more information around how to create packages, refer to the [Create a Package](/ndocs/create-packages/create-a-package) topic.
+For more information around how to create packages, refer to the [Creating a Package](/ndocs/create-packages/creating-a-package) topic.

 There are two ways this can be accomplished.